newellbrandon/kastendevhub.github.io/_posts/2024-02-11-ocpv-migration.md

 Kubevirt is a native Kubernetes environment addon that allows virtual machines to run inside containers.
 It consists of translating the vmdk into a pvc and the running state into a pod.
 It all runs inside a namespace on Kubernetes and thus can be addressed via the API.
 This means that Kasten can backup those VM's in the exact same fashion as native containerised workloads.

-As of the date of publishing this article, Kasten only officially supports KubeVirt on RedHat OpenShift (called Openshift Virtualisation, or OCP-V), which is a sensible approach as KubeVirt is a downstream open-source project authored by RedHat based upon OCP-V.
+As of the date of publishing this article, Kasten only officially supports KubeVirt on Red Hat OpenShift (called Openshift Virtualisation, or OCP-V), which is a sensible approach as KubeVirt is a downstream open-source project authored by Red Hat based upon OCP-V.

 The question then becomes, how do I migrate to OCP-V and just what is involved.
 Thankfully it's actually quite easy and can be done in both an offline and online fashion.
 In this post I will detail the steps involved in migrating a test Ubuntu 22.04 LTS Server with a basic nginx installation to OCP-V and detailing the steps to expose the services.